snipmate/vscode-emme-macro/README.md

-# emme-macro README
+# Emme macro language support for Visual Studio Code

-Basic language support and syntax highlighting for INRO Emme macro code.
+This extension provides basic language support and syntax highlighting for INRO Emme macro code.

+## Features

+ * Syntax highlighting
+ * Auto-toggling of line comments.

-## Releases
+## Licence

-### 0.1

-Initial release.
+This extension is licensed under the [MIT License](LICENSE.txt).